Property Partner Review

 Gearing / Mortgages

 Property Partner started offering deals in which they secured loans of up to 60% to acquire certain properties.
-This results in higher dividend yields for lenders but increases the risk and purchase expenses.
+This results in higher dividend yields for investors but increases the risk and purchase expenses.

-One of the greatest risks to lenders is we are relying on Property Partner to make the mortgage payments.
-If they don’t pay the bank, the bank forecloses on the property and investors could lose everything.
+One of the greatest risks to investors is reliance on Property Partner to make the mortgage payments.
+If they don’t pay, the bank could foreclose on the property and investors could lose everything.

 Mortgages always increase risk.
 With future interest rate rises a certainty, it remains to be seen how Property Partner will address the mortgage situation.
 Personally I think Property Partner should stick to allowing investors to fully fund properties with 100% cash.
 You can read more about how Property Partner addresses leveraging here.